mt-mods/signs_lib/API.md

   To put it simply, where you'd have used `minetest.register_node()` before, just replace it with this call.
 The syntax is identical, and in general, all settings/items allowed there are allowed here as well.
 Anything that `signs_lib` doesn't need to override or alter will be passed straight through to `register_node()`, unchanged (such as `description`, `tiles`, or `inventory_image`).

-  The supplied `nodename` will be prepended with `":"`, so that any mod can register signs under any other mod's namespace, if desired.
+  The supplied node name will be prepended with ":", so that any mod can register signs under any other mod's namespace, if desired.

-  Many items have default settings applied when omitted, most of which would produce something equivalent to `"default:sign_wall_wood"` if enough other node defintion settings were to be included.
+  Many items have default settings applied when omitted, most of which would produce something equivalent to "default:sign_wall_wood" if enough other node defintion settings were to be included.

   * `drawtype = "string"`

-    Default: `"mesh"`
+    Default: "mesh"

   * `tiles = {table}`